 Do Not Donate:

 RUGS, CARPETS OR PADDING

 WEIGHTS SETS ~ not dirty, broken or garbage ~

-This fall we will be re-opening on Wednesday, September 29th.
+We will be re-opening as of February 7, 2022.
 There are some protocols in place, and we ask that you please come prepared to wait in a socially distanced line.
 You have to leave your name, address and phone number for contact tracing and masks are mandatory.
 We look forward to seeing you soon!

 Children are welcome, and we maintain a good stock of toys for them to take home if they wish.
 Please always watch your kids as our staff cannot take responsibility for children in the FreeStore.

 We work hard to keep the Free Store as clean and organized as possible.
 Please help us and your fellow residents by tidying up any mess you make.
 We welcome your help in other ways too.
 If you see a need please talk to us.
 Your contributions will benefit your community.

 Food and drinks are not welcome in the FreeStore.
 Largely in concern for pest control efforts, you may be asked to leave if you enter the store with open food or drink.